 Accessing the virtual public hearing

 All public hearings will be held via Zoom.
-The link for the virtual public hearings online video option will be posted on the individual public hearing pages, accessible via the Public Hearings and Development Input webpage three days before the Public Hearing.
+The link for the virtual public hearings online video option will be posted on the individual public hearing pages, accessible via the Public Hearings and Development Input webpage before the Public Hearing.
 You can link via the Zoom app on a smart phone or tablet, or using a computer.
 You will not require a camera to participate.
 However, if you wish to make a submission, you will need a microphone.
 If calling by telephone, the phone numbers to access the Public Hearing phone conferencing option are as follows:

 What happens at a public hearing?